daisvke/bomberman/README.md

 * The player’s goal is to collect all the collectible bombs present on the map, then to escape from the revealed pipe with minimal movement.
 * At every move the current number of movements is displayed on the window.
 * Ennemy patrols cause the player to lose in case of contact.
+* Collectibles include :<br />
+Speed = allows the player to move faster<br />
+Bomb = allows the player to set an additional bomb on the field<br />
+Fire = increases the power of the bombs set by the player

 ## Commands
 * QWERTY<br />